antonxy/rep-ros-i/rep-ixxxx.rst

 Only used for relaying server state, NOT for enqueueing trajectory points.

-One of the two message used for broadcasting joint states
+One of the two message used for broadcasting joint states.

+See `Example: JOINT_POSITION`_ for byte-stream example.

 Message type: *asynchronous publication*